mth0348/Monster-Hunter-Auto-Steamworks/README.md

 Also applicable for other cases.
 * Pressed key is configurable.
 * Time interval is configurable.
-* optional check for active window's title is configurable.
+* (Optional) check for active window's title is configurable.
+* Every setting is saved when the application is closed.

 ![Preview v0.1](https://i.imgur.com/sm0bgTe.png)